xspec/xspec/test/end-to-end/README.md

 ## Running the regular tests

-Once the expected HTML files are prepared, you can run tests regularly by executing `./run-e2e-tests.sh`.
+Once the expected HTML files are prepared, you can run tests regularly by executing `./run-e2e-tests.sh` (or `.cmd`).

 The script performs these tasks in sequence: